bahmutov/cypress-map/README.md

 ### difference

-Computes an object of the difference with the current subject object.
+Computes an object/arrays of the difference with the current subject object/array.

 ```js
 cy.wrap({ name: 'Joe', age: 20 })